214. Boss Pat Cases Trade Cards Set and Checklist

 It should also be noted that the seventh series/subset in Schieber’s classification includes similar looking cards.

-This card was numbered separately by noted trade card collector Frank Keetz in his book, “Baseball Advertising Trade Cards, 3rd Edition.”
+The baseball card was numbered separately by noted trade card collector Frank Keetz in his book, “Baseball Advertising Trade Cards, 3rd Edition.”
 It was a trade card he identified but did not have a printed title on it.
-Because of that, he catalogued it with a number instead, which is the number in the title shown here.
+Because of that, he cataloged it with a number instead, which is the number in the title shown here.

 214. Boss Pat Cases Trade Cards Checklist

-These are the cards recognized in the series in which the baseball card resides.
+Most of the cards in the series are not sports-related but I have listed the sports ones below.
 Again, you can see the full set here.